 Key takeaways:

-The number of neighbours k is a hyperparameter.
-Too small (k=1) → noisy; too large → over-smoothed boundaries.
+The number of neighbours k is the only hyperparameter of k-NN.
+Too small (k = 1) → noisy; too large → over-smoothed boundaries.

 Test k ∈ {1, 10, 25}.
 For each value, retrain the classifier and compute the mean Dice on the first 5 test images.
 Plot the error map for one image.